reshinto/reshinto.github.io/docs/languageSpecific/java/memoryManagement.md

     System.out.println("Total memory: " + availableBytes / 1024 + "kb");

     for (int i=0; i<1000000; i++) {
-      // these are instantly availabel for garbage collection
+      // these are instantly available for garbage collection
       // because as soon as the loop is closed, the object is no longer referenced by a variable on the stack Customer customer = new Customer("Customer " + i);
     }